ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

          ...
         ```

-    For a metal the default number of bands is at least four more
+    For a metal the default number of bands that are used in the SCF calculation is at least four more
-    than are needed for the number of electrons per cell (even without us
+    than are needed to accommodate all electrons (even without us
     setting the `nband` tag).
-The pseudopotential we have used has 3 valence
+The pseudopotential we have used for aluminium has 3 valence
-    electrons, which could be represented with two potentially doubly occupied
+    electrons, which could be accommodated in two
-    bands, so we have four more bands in the calculation for a total of 6.
+    bands.
+Adding the four extra bands, this gives a total of 6 bands which are used in the calculation.

-    Now, try remove the `occupations` and `degauss` variables from the input
+    Now, try to remove the `occupations` and `degauss` variables from the input
-    file and see what happens when re-run the calculation.
+    file and see what happens when you re-run the calculation.

     ??? success "Example"
         The calculation will fail with the following error message: